react-native-google-signin/google-signin/README.md

 #### `revokeAccess()`

-Remove your application from the user authorized applications.
+Removes your application from the user authorized applications.

 ```js
 revokeAccess = async () => {